Skip to main content

 Request Headers

-Request headers are essential components that carry extra information within the HTTP header of a request, providing crucial details and configurations relevant to that particular request.
+Request headers carry extra information within the HTTP header of a request, providing crucial details and configurations.

 The following table describes the available values for the Content-Type parameter: